cloudflare/cloudflare-docs/content/waiting-room/additional-options/waiting-room-rules/bypass-rules.md

 ### Other API options for managing bypass rules

-Through the Waiting Room API, you can also do the following to manage bypass rules by using the waiting room custom rules api calls:
+Through the Waiting Room API, you can also do the following to manage bypass rules by using the waiting room custom rules API calls:

 - **List Custom Rules**: Lists custom rules for a waiting room.
 - **Replace Custom Rules**: Replaces all custom rules for a waiting room.